flutter/website/src/docs/get-started/flutter-for/android-devs.md

 In Android, when you want to access a network resource you would typically move to a background thread and do the work, as to not block the main thread, and avoid ANRs.
-For example, you may be using an `AsyncTask`, a `LiveData`, an `IntentService`, a `JobScheduler` job, or an RxJava pipeline with a scheduler that works on background threads.
+For example, you might be using an `AsyncTask`, a `LiveData`, an `IntentService`, a `JobScheduler` job, or an RxJava pipeline with a scheduler that works on background threads.